Understanding remote patient monitoring system: functions and technology

 Automated Alerts and Notifications

 This function can generate alerts and notifications based on predefined thresholds.
 RPM systems will automatically alert for abnormal vital signs or critical events to the healthcare staff or caregivers.
-It provides timely response to critical situations, reducing the risk of adverse outcomes.
+It provides a timely response to critical situations, reducing the risk of adverse outcomes.

 The choice of devices depends on the specific health parameters to be monitored and the patient's medical condition.
 Here are some common health devices that can be integrated with an RPM system: